 “People increasingly need to know when to make a decision, regardless of their position within the organization, and that takes leadership.
 A collaborative approach enables them to know directionally where they need to go, but someone has to make the decisions.
 You also need accountability to ensure that everyone understands their role and responsibility.
 If one member is consistently dominant and the other team members feel subordinate to him or her, the team is unable to make use of the diverse skills and experience that it possesses,” Soo Fern adds.

 Many companies also struggle to resolve the dilemma of the need for cross-border, cross-functional teams, and the preference of employees for face-to-face meetings over other forms of communication.
 Sixty-five percent say that the extent to which teams are facilitated by technology rather than face-to-face interaction has increased over the past three years, but face-to-face communication is the clear leader as the most valued method of communication.

-Three broad characteristics are also highlighted that high-performance teams are likely to demonstrate:
+The findings also highlight three broad characteristics that high-performance teams are likely to demonstrate:

 - A shared vision

 - The right mix